 Extended downtimes are a result of a machine relying on obsoleted parts that are hard to find or no longer being manufactured.
 These critical control parts can be two to three times more expensive than modern parts, which will result in increased maintenance budgets.
 With a Windows upgrade, part availability and cost become more manageable and affordable.

 Upgrading means access to increased inventory capacity.
 MTI's service team has inventories of reliable replacement parts that are available when you need them.
 No more scrounging, testing, or long waiting periods.
 If your machine needs repairs, a reliable inventory means a faster fix and less machine down time.

 With obsolete equipment, manufacturers operate on borrowed time.
 At any moment, there may be less than reliable output.
 MTI’s upgrade ensures reliability through the modernization of your equipment backed by a wide inventory of parts and highly skilled technicians.

 4. Full tracing and reporting functionality to meet requirements

 A DOS friction welder has weld file portability via an outdated 5-1/4 floppy disk and a dot matrix printer.
 These make it difficult to readily share data in today’s network and cloud-based data exchange.
 With enhanced technology, you’ll have clear documentation of your manufacturing process, so you can stay in compliance with customer requirements.

-Outdated DOS programming is incompatible with the new controls software such as MTI’s mWeld software and MTI Remote Access (MRA) monitoring system, which prevents a pro-active approach to maintenance and utilizes the latest mWeld enhanced weld control features.
+Outdated DOS programming is incompatible with the new controls software such as MTI’s mWeld software and MTI's MTInterface™ system, a condition monitoring and machine performance solution.
 With upgraded software you get clear system messaging that helps you pinpoint issues more quickly and efficiently.